donSan4o/fapor/README.md

     gulp default

-This will process any Sass (SCSS) files and launch a web browser showing the current files.
+This will process any SCSS files and launch a web browser showing the current files.
 Making changes to the files should result in the page updating automatically.